On War and Gold

 That is, unless they control a printing press.

 Again, this has never happened before in the history of civilization.
-It is important to note that profound technological revolutions including the colonization of the Western Hemisphere, the Industrial Revolution, the invention of the steam engine, the telephone, and the automobile all happened under a gold standard.
-Un-backed fiat currency is absolutely not necessary for humanity to achieve progress as a society.
+It is important to note that profound technological revolutions including the colonization of the Western Hemisphere, the Industrial Revolution, the invention of the steam engine, the telephone, the airplane, and the automobile all happened under a gold standard.
+Un-backed fiat currency is absolutely not necessary for humanity to achieve progress as a whole.

-Through the modern fiat printing press, governments today can tax their citizens — indirectly and obscurely — to pay for things they would not otherwise be able to budget for.
+Through the modern fiat printing press, governments today can tax their citizens — indirectly and obscurely — to pay for things they would not otherwise be able to budget for, such as unwinnable international wars.

 This indirect tax is called inflation.
 While inflation is generally assumed to be a natural process akin to the blowing of the wind or the movement of tides, it is actually a very direct human-created effect.